 Stock up on and plant out your spring bulbs to ensure you have a delightful show of colour in the spring.
 Pack grown Wallflowers planted now will also flower in spring.
-We have a fantastic selection of spring flowering bulbs in store now for you to choose from and you can see some of our favourites here.
+We have a fantastic selection of spring flowering bulbs in store and online now for you to choose from.

 Pots and hanging baskets can give year-round colour if you plant them up for winter and spring use now.
-Choose evergreen such as variegated Ivies, winter flowering Pansies, Crocuses or dwarf Iris bulbs, and position your pots or baskets in a sheltered, sunny spot.
+Choose plants such as variegated Ivy, winter flowering Pansies, Crocuses or dwarf Iris bulbs, and position your pots or baskets in a sheltered, sunny spot.
 Don’t forget that they might need a drop of water every now and then.

 Most shrubs will benefit by being planted in the autumn as it gives them a good six months of cool weather and damp soil to become firmly established.

 Think about and plan how you would like your winter garden to look.
 Many gardens can look tired after summer displays have faded so think about how you can add colour and interest with autumnal foliage, shrubs, flowers and berries.
 We love Japanese Maples (Acer palmatum), varieties of Euonymus such as Euonymus fortunei ‘Emerald ‘n’ Gold’ and the rich colour of Cotinus ‘Royal Purple’ (pictured).
 Don’t forget to add in some evergreens and conifers if needed for height and structure, it’s a great time to plant them as the soils are still warm and moist.
 Viburnum tinus and Thuja ‘Rhiengold’ are particularly attractive, easy to grow and always popular with Coolings customers.